davidlevinwork/Code-Optimization/README.md

 During the optimization process i used `Gprof`. <br />

-Some examples of optimizations: <br />
+Some examples of the optimizations that i did: <br />
 * Using Registers int insted int for variables that are in often use during the function
 * Using macro expression, and make the math operation on the expression instead of doing it during compilation time
 * Use #define instead of "small functions" - save the run-time call for function